mariabenitocst/UncertaintiesDMinTheMW/README.md

 * DM halo described by a generalized Navarro-Frenk-White (gNFW) density profile.
 We perform a full marginalization over uncertainties on the Galactic parameters and over the lack of knowledge on the morphology of the baryonic components of the Galaxy.

-The full likelihood of our analysis is released in a tabulgar form over multidimensional grid in the parameters characterizing the DM distribution, namely the scale radius $R_s$, the scale density $\rho_s$, the inner slope of the profile $\gamma$ and the Sun's galactocentric distance $R_0$.
+The full likelihood of our analysis is released in a tabulgar form over multidimensional grid in the parameters characterizing the DM distribution, namely the scale radius Rs, the scale density ρs, the inner slope of the profile γ and the Sun's galactocentric distance R0.

+If you use this material, please don't forget to cite Benito et al. (in prep.).
+Thanks :)